May 22, 2026

 Lenders look at the type of debt you have, even if your DTI is low, as part of the personal loan requirements they use to assess risk.

 For example, if you’re carrying several credit card balances with high interest rates, this may lower your loan limit.
-However, if you have installment loans like a car loan and it shows a regular and on-time payment history, this may increase your loan limit.
+However, if you have installment loans, such as a car loan, with a regular, on-time payment history, this may increase your loan limit.

 Here’s how loan amounts can vary based on different borrower profiles: